Supporting Equality, Diversity and Inclusion

 Funding Organisations for Gender Equality (FORGEN) was a Community of Practice (CoP) committed to the goal of monitoring and improving the implementation of gender equality in Research & Innovation Funding Organisations throughout the European Research Area, bringing together gender equality practitioners in Research & Innovation Funding to promote knowledge sharing.
 FORGEN was active between 2019 and 2022.
 The IRC was among 18 national research funding agencies involved in the FORGEN CoP.

-ACT was a Horizon 2020 initiative that sought to advance gender equality at universities, research centres and research funding organisations by fostering collaboration between institutions with significant experience in the implementation of gender equality plans with those with less experience.
-It aimed at addressing common needs and improving assessment on gender equality in higher education and research and innovation with respect to three fields: gender balance in career progression; gender balance in decision-making positions; and integrating the gender dimension into research content and teaching.
-As part of the ACT project, FORGEN shared knowledge and experience of implementing gender equality measures in research funding organisations.
+As part of the ACT on Gender project, FORGEN shared knowledge and experience of implementing gender equality measures in research funding organisations.
+ACT on Gender is a Horizon 2020 initiative seeking to advance gender equality at universities, research centres and research funding organisations by fostering collaboration between institutions with significant experience in the implementation of gender equality plans with those with less experience.
+It aims at addressing common needs and improving assessment on gender equality in higher education and research and innovation with respect to three fields: (i) gender balance in career progression; (ii) gender balance in decision-making positions; and (iii) integrating the gender dimension into research content and teaching.
+One of ACT’s key roles is the establishment of a network of Communities of Practice, like FORGEN.

 - Bias in the evaluation process